tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 ## Module Structure

-The 'ietf-te-device' modufle defines the configuration and operational state data that is specific to the device, including those related to the TE subsystem, tunnels, LSPs, and interfaces.
+The 'ietf-te-device' module defines the configuration and operational state data that is specific to the device, including those related to the TE subsystem, tunnels, LSPs, and interfaces.

 ### TE Device Globals, Tunnels and LSPs